samcdonovan/bookstore-api-samcd/README.md

 DELETE
 - `/books` - Deletes ALL books from the 'books' table
 - `/books/{id}`
-  - `/books/6` - Deletes book with ID of 6
+  - `/books/6` - Deletes book with ID 6
+  - `/books/1` - Deletes book with ID 1

 ## Tools and dependencies<a name = "built_using"></a>
 - [Maven](https://maven.apache.org/): Managing the project with dependencies, running tests and packaging into an executable file.